Call Today to Make an Appointment for Guided Tours of the Wilson House

 Ticket Prices: $5/adults, $4/seniors, $3/students K-12

 The Boyhood Home of President Woodrow Wilson, 419 7th Street Augusta, Georgia, is a National Historic Landmark.
 Guided tours are offered by appointment only Wednesdays, Thursdays and Fridays between the hours of 10:00am and 4:00pm.
-Tours will begin on the hour with the last tour beginning at 4:00pm.
+Tours begin on the hour with the last tour beginning at 4:00pm.

 For the health and safety of our staff and guests and to be in compliance with current local, state, and national public health policies, the following procedures must be followed.